Mother, man face child abuse charges after 2 children seriously injured

 KERNERSVILLE, N.C. — A mother and a man face charges after two children were seriously hurt, according to Kernersville police.

-Officers say they found evidence that two children were assaulted and suffered serious bodily injury that required medical treatment.
+Officers say they found evidence that two boys were assaulted and suffered serious bodily injury that required medical treatment.
+The boys are between 4 and 6 years old.

 Mathew Anthony Brooks, 25, of Winston-Salem, was charged with two counts of felony child abuse inflicting serious bodily injury.
 He received a $750,000 secured bond.